reactorlabs/RhoVec/semantics.md

       - v_2 mixes positive and negative subscripts

 These are similar to `E_Subset1_Positive` and `E_Subset1_Negative` where `v_2`
 specifies which elements to replace.
 The replacement vector may be recycled.
-If all elements of `v_2` are `0`, then nothing is updated and the value of the replacement vector is returned.

 If the index vector has duplicate values, then the corresponding vector element will be overwritten, e.g. `v[c(1, 1)] <- c(10, 11)` replaces the first element